 Skip to content

-Finite Element models 4 Nonlinear Intrinsic Aeroelastics in JAX¤
+Finite Element models 4 Nonlinear Intrinsic Aeroelastics in JAX [FENIAX]¤

 FENIAX is an aeroelastic toolbox written in Python using JAX.
 It acts as a post-processor of commercial software such as MSC Nastran.